 If getting outside is more of your style, stop by one of the many local parks.
 Don’t miss the most famous and historic of them all: Burnside Skatepark.
 Built without permission under the east end of the Burnside Bridge more than 25 years ago (and later sanctioned by the city), this park — one of the most brutal in the country — is an enduring testament to Portland’s cooperative skateboarding legacy.
 If that wasn’t enough, it gained more fame after being featured in the Tony Hawk Pro Skater video games.

-Before hitting the streets in Portland, make sure to read up on the rules and laws for skateboarders with these helpful overviews:
+Before hitting the streets in Portland, make sure to read up on the rules and laws for skateboarders with this helpful overview: